photoshelter/lazytree-react/README.md

 ### LazyNode component

-Each LazyNode component uses callbacks passed down from LazyTree to query the tree state to determine:
+Each LazyNode component uses callbacks passed down from LazyTree to query the tree state to determine ...

 - should I be rendered? (ie am I currently visible?)
 - should my children be rendered? (ie am I currently expanded?)
 - which of my children should be rendered? (ie which children are visible?)

-In order to determine which children should be rendered:
+The process for determining which children should be rendered is:

 - binary search for visible children
 - find first visible child